 Rice is gentle on stomachs and easy to prepare.
 It also pairs perfectly with many of the meats on this list, as it helps to add inexpensive bulk to the meal.

 It has a high glycemic index, though, which could spell trouble for dogs with health issues like diabetes.
-Too much can also cause constipation, so try to limit the amount you feed your pup.
+Rice does not cover your dog’s protein requirements as it is mainly a carb, so limit the amount you feed your pup.

 10. Ground Beef